-This Ordinance is adopted by the Board of Directors of the Tulalip Tribes, pursuant to its authority granted by the Tribe's Constitution, for the purpose of establishing the terms for gaming on Tulalip Tribal Lands.
-Gaming shall be conducted for Tribal governmental and charitable purposes, and the Tribe shall develop and operate such gaming consistent with the Indian Gaming Regulatory Act (25 U.S.C. § 2701, et. seq.), regulations promulgated thereunder, and the Tribal-State Compact for Class III Gaming between the Tulalip Tribes of Washington and the State of Washington, as amended.
+This chapter is adopted by the Board of Directors of the Tulalip Tribes, pursuant to its authority granted by the Tribes' Constitution, for the purpose of establishing the terms for gaming on Tulalip Tribal lands.
+Gaming shall be conducted for Tribal governmental and charitable purposes, and the Tribes shall develop and operate such gaming consistent with the Indian Gaming Regulatory Act (25 U.S.C.
+2701 et seq.), regulations promulgated thereunder, and the Tribal-State Compact for Class III gaming between the Tulalip Tribes and the State of Washington, as amended.